SignalK/signalk.github.io/_developers/communication_protocols.md

 ## {{page.title}}

 This page outlines basic mapping from Signal K json formats to common messaging protocols, and a describes a provisional implementation of Signal K over STOMP and MQTT.
 This is a pretty rough mapping to explore the similarities.
-Feel free to edit
+An example implementation can be found in the (Signal K Java Server)[https://github.com/signalk/signalk-java-server].

  Signal K | STOMP | MQTT | Notes | Notes
 ----------|-------|------|-------| ------